Trigger Finger

 By Neurosurgery Singapore

-What is a trigger finger?
+What is trigger finger?

-What are some symptoms of a trigger finger?
+What are some symptoms of trigger finger?

 - A painful clicking or snapping when you bend or straighten your finger.
 It’s worse when your finger’s been still, and it gets better as you move it.